 The Office of the Vice-President, Research and Innovation (OVPRI) is Ryerson’s central research administration office.
 The Office is responsible for advancing the research agenda at Ryerson and works with faculty, government and industry to help foster the creation of new knowledge and the establishment of innovative partnerships.

 Provides information on funding opportunities and strategic advice on research applications.
-For more information, contact Richard McCulloch, Director of Research Grants (Interim).
+For more information, contact Richard McCulloch, Executive Director, Research Services.

 Applied Research and Commercialization

 Facilitates industry and community-focused research, and the commercialization of university-created intellectual property.
-For more information, contact Vigen Nazarian, Senior Commercialization Specialist & Senior Director, Business Development and Strategic Initiatives (Acting).
+For more information, contact Vigen Nazarian, Senior Commercialization Specialist, Executive in Residence.

 Business Development and Strategic Planning

-Develops research strategies to support new partnerships and market opportunities aligned with Ryerson’s strategic goals and priorities.
-For more information, contact Vigen Nazarian, Senior Commercialization Specialist & Senior Director, Business Development and Strategic Initiatives (Acting).
+Develops research and impact strategies to support new partnerships and market opportunities aligned with Ryerson’s strategic goals and priorities.
+For more information, contact Johannes Dyring, Assistant Vice-President, Business Development and Strategic Initiatives.

 Research Planning, Finance and Administration

 Provides financial leadership, data analysis and records-management for finance and evaluation systems; offers advice on complex multi-stakeholder projects and grants; and develops strategies to promote research productivity.
-For more information, contact Vivian Chan, Senior Director, Research Planning, Finance and Administration.
+For more information, contact Vivian Chan, Chief Administrative Officer.

 Research Communications and Knowledge Mobilization